deeptir18/cornflakes-scripts/README.md

 1. Machine settings.
 On each machine, log in and run the following:
 ```
 ## installs hugetlbfs, required for zero-copy
-sudo /mydata/$USER/cornflakes/install/install-hugepages.sh 7500
+sudo /local/repository/install-hugepages.sh 7500
 ## disables c-states
-sudo /mydata/$USER/cornflakes/install/set_freq.sh
+sudo /local/repository/set_freq.sh
+## increase number of open file descriptors
+/local/respository/ulimit.sh
 ```

-2. Configure config file on each machine.
+2. Configure config file on each machine (1 min).
 To run any cornflakes experiments, Cornflakes requires a config file that looks like [sample config](sample_config.md).
 The following python script automatically fills in the config file; please do not change the `--outfile` argument of the python script, where the experiment bash scripts expect the config file will be located.
+The script also ensures jumbo frames are turned on for the correct interface.
 The following table describes the environment
 variables:

 | Variables | Definition |